 The answer guides to these personal insight questions have been put together by medics who have successfully navigated interviews at top Medical Schools.
-They’re included in our Mastering the Medical School Interview Guide that you get when you join a Medical School Interview Course.
+They’re included in our Mastering the Medical School Interview Guide which you’ll get when you join a Medical School Interview Course.
 It’s over 220 pages long and has everything you need to ace your interview.

 Your answer to a question like this should show that you are aware of your strengths and weaknesses.
-It takes personal insight to recognise the aspects of a career in Medicine that you would struggle with or might find harder to cope with than your peers.
+It takes personal insight to recognise the aspects of a career in Medicine that you might find harder to cope with.

 Your response will depend entirely on you as a person.
-Some people might find it hard to witness a patient suffering or to break bad news to someone, as they tend to get too emotionally involved.
-Others might find it difficult to cope with being on call, as they function best with a regular work schedule.
-These are just a couple of examples that someone might give.
+Some people might find it difficult to witness patients suffering or break bad news.
+Others might find it difficult to cope with being on call and not having a regular work schedule.
+These are just a couple of examples.

-Explain how you intend to overcome this challenge and prevent it from having an impact on your performance.
-For example, trying not to dwell on your patients’ cases outside of the workplace if you think you would be likely to become too emotionally invested.
+Whatever your challenge is, explain how you intend to overcome it and prevent it from having an impact on your performance.
+For example, trying not to dwell on your patients’ cases outside of the workplace if you think you might become too emotionally invested.

-Medical school applicants tend to be very competent individuals and are therefore used to succeeding wherever they apply themselves.
-This means that they often struggle to come to terms with failure when they do experience it.
+Medical School applicants tend to be high achievers and are therefore used to succeeding wherever they apply themselves.
+This can mean that they struggle to come to terms with failure when they do experience it.

-If you are someone who finds it difficult to accept failure, it is okay to be open about this but you should use this question as an opportunity to explain how you overcome the challenge of failure and prevent it from having a negative impact on your work ethic and motivation.
+If you are someone who finds it difficult to accept failure, it is okay to be open about this at your interview.
+However, you should use this question as an opportunity to explain how you would overcome the challenge of failure and prevent it from having a negative impact on your work ethic and motivation.

-When you experience failure, you might want to reflect on why you did not succeed in that particular situation.
+When you experience failure, you might want to reflect on why you didn’t succeed in that particular situation.
 Was your performance lacking?
 If you were applying for a position of some kind, were you not suited to the role?

 For some people, asking these kinds of questions can help them to cope with failure because it allows them to use the situation as a learning experience.
 If they feel their performance could be improved, they would strive to do better next time.
 If they feel that the position they were applying for wasn’t actually right for them, they would consider what type of role might be a better fit and pursue that instead.

 Mechanisms for coping in the face of failure are completely personal, so answers to a question like this will depend entirely on the person.
-However, it is important to remember that failure is inevitable and your answer should demonstrate that you will be able to overcome instances when you are not successful as you progress in your medical career.
+However, it is important to remember that failure is sometimes inevitable and your answer should demonstrate that you will be able to overcome it as you progress in your medical career.

-Use three different words that demonstrate a large breadth of your qualities — this is your chance to show what you have to offer.
-You know the kind of thing that makes a good Doctor by now, so those are the ones to use, e.g. determined, creative, empathetic, team player, driven.
+Use three different words that demonstrate a wide range of your qualities and show what you have to offer.
+Think about the key qualities of a Doctor, e.g. determined, resilient, empathetic, team player, driven, etc.

-For every quality you give, also say why you think your peers would say that about you, using evidence to support your supposed strengths.
+For every quality you give, make sure you can justify why your peers would say that about you, using evidence to support your claims.

-It is something that requires careful consideration.
-It’s important that you choose something which isn’t debilitating (e.g. fear of blood) and which you have worked on to counter.
+This is something that requires careful consideration.
+It’s important that you choose something which isn’t debilitating for a Doctor (e.g. a fear of blood) and which you have worked on to counter.

-Give a strength that is one of the core traits required to make a great Doctor – and one that you can back up with compelling evidence.
-Common examples include being a good leader or listener, having excellent communication skills, or being a real team player.
+To answer this question, think of a strength that is required to make a great Doctor – and that that you can back up with compelling evidence.
+Common examples include being a good leader, team player, listener or communicator.

-Refer to examples from your work experience which show how this trait translates into a medical environment.
+Try to refer to examples from your work experience which show how this strength translates into a medical environment.

-You don’t want to imply that you have the secret formula to nullify stress, but you should suggest some things you do to manage it.
-You can start by giving some of the general activities that help you to feel less stressed.
+Don’t imply that you have a secret formula to beat stress, but you should mention some things you do to manage it.

 Explain that stress management is something you want to continue working on throughout Medical School and your career.